zhangjinzhi/Real-time-Sentiment-Analysis-on-Spark/README.md

 The training process will be performed on the COMP7305 cluster that was built before.

-This project will also set up a web UI todemonstrate the classification result of sentiment analysis.
+This project will also set up a web UI to demonstrate the classification result of sentiment analysis.

 ## Getting Started